Suzanne promotes guinea pig culture as they are great pets, especially for children.

 - Being able to add a water dispenser

 - Adequate air ventilation

-- Having enough room for each guinea pig
+- Having enough room for each animal

 - Convenience in being able to clean out the floor of the cage

 Lots of people use large plastic storage containers with a homemade or shop-bought grill on top (or a wooden frame lid with wire in the centre) so that they can breathe.
 Drill a hole for the water dispenser tube in the side and attach the water bottle to the outside of the cage with wire.
 Put sawdust, sand or newspaper on the floor of the cage to absorb urine and droppings.
 Then, place food containers into the cage and a handful of hay for a bed.

 These are often known as “outdoor runs” and “outdoor hutches.”
 Usually, these cages have four walls and a roof but no floor—allowing cavies to eat the grass underfoot and fertilise the lawn with their droppings.
 A water dispenser should be attached, but no food containers are needed with the outdoor cage.
 A lifting lid that allows you to handle your pet into the cage without it running away is a good idea.

 Since predators such as birds, cats, foxes and dogs might look at the cage, make sure it is a heavy cage or is attached to the ground with tent pegs.
 Somewhere for the cavy to hide is essential—you can have a homemade box with a door or cut a doorway into an upside-down flowerpot for each animal.
 Allowing them to hide from predators is very important as they can die of fright if not protected.
 For this purpose, some cages have solid sides as well—not all walls of the cage have to be mesh or chicken wire.